Q: When should I apply for admission of my child to Ridgewood?

 Q: Will my application for financial assistance influence my child’s admission?

 No, financial assistance will not influence any admission decision by the School.
-The Admission Committee reviews all applications and will be accepted or denied based on the child’s testing scores, and other academic information requested by a Release of Records.
+All applications are reviewed and will be accepted or denied based on the child’s testing scores, and other academic information requested by a Release of Records.
 All accepted students applying for financial assistance will then have their financial assistance application reviewed by the financial assistance committee.
 Once financial aid is established, the parent or guardian can decide if the set tuition is workable.
 An appeals process is also an option if circumstances warrant a review.
 Ridgewood works with all parents to admit, whenever possible, qualified students.

 Q: Does Ridgewood School offer scholarships?

-No. Ridgewood does not offer academic scholarships.
+Ridgewood School offers needs-based scholarships.
 Financial assistance awards are based on a family’s demonstrated need.

 Q: Will returning students receive the same financial assistance package as last year?